All Episodes

 45 on the back of it.

-Well, Trump is loved in New York.
+And he walks down the street of, you know, Trump is loved in New York.

-I mean, by uh by the average New Yorker.
+I mean, by the average New Yorker.

 Let's put it that way.

-I mean, the elitists that live in the whatever Esconce communities, I have no idea what part of New York is better than the next, but um because I just not part of it.
+I have no idea what part of New York is better than the next, but because I just am not part of it.

-They used to have it that the entire benches would clear that the gold tab, watch fights where gold tenders start fighting each other.
+But the Ranger games, they used to have it that the entire benches would clear at the goaltender.

-And everyone's oh, that's terrible.
+And everyone's like, oh, that's terrible.

-That's bad for this for I'm like, no, it's not.
+I'm like, no, it's not.

 And I was the only one of my friends that didn't lose teeth or get stitches playing hockey.

-And then sure enough, I start in construction, I fall three stories off a roof on frozen ground and busted up my dislocated my arm, literally heads dangling half my arm.
+I fall three stories off a roof on frozen ground and busted up my dislocated my arm.

-I felt like it was discon it was disconnected.
+I felt like it was disconnect.

-It literally came out of the socket, busted up all my teeth.
+Literally came out of the socket, busted up all my teeth.

-I used to bomb them for years.
+I used to bond them for years.

 It was the best I could do.

-Then you take a bite of an apple, three of them pop out one day, two the next day, and I had to finally get them fixed.
+Then you take a bite of an apple, three of them would pop out one day, two the next day, and I had to finally get them fixed.

-Well, you'd be like an honorary Canadian.
+Wow, you'd be like an honorary Canadian.

-It's like for example, I would ride a bicycle.
+It's like, for example, I would ride a bicycle.

-I was on a kick for a while riding a bike outside.
+I was on a kick for a while, riding a bike outside.

 I just like to get outside once in a while.